Aims and program values

 - Inpatient pediatrics

 Your third year gives you ample time to explore aspects of family medicine you feel you need in anticipation of your graduation and transition to independent practice.
-You’ll spend, on average, four half-days per week in your outpatient continuity site.
+You’ll spend, on average, two full days per week in your outpatient continuity clinic.
+Rotations include:

 - Inpatient family medicine